World's Leading Hearing Aid Brands and Prices

 4. Premium Level Hearing Aid Pricing

-“Premium level” hearing aids feature top-of-the-line technology and features.
-These are available in a rechargeable option and feature wireless connectivity to your mobile devices.
+“Premium level” hearing aids feature top-of-the-line technology.
+These hearing aids are available in a rechargeable option and feature wireless connectivity to your mobile devices.
 This level hearing aid is for you if you want the best sound quality with the least listening effort to hear easily even in the noisiest environments.
 This option provides the most natural sound quality and is recommended for active people and those with demanding lifestyles.
-Premium level hearing aids cost between $3,500 and $4,000.
-If you’re eligible for ADP your cost will be in the range of $3,000 and $3,500.
+Premium level hearing aids cost between $3,500 and $4,000 per device.
+If you’re eligible for ADP your cost will be in the range of $3,000 and $3,500 per device.

 The Many Brands We Carry

-Their latest plaforms include the Linx 3D and the Quattro series.
+Their latest plaforms include the Linx 3D, Quattro series and ONE.

 Widex is one of the world’s largest hearing aid manufacturer.
 They are known for creating the world’s first 100% digital hearing aids back in 1996.